Cupolas of Capitalism

 Beaux Arts style capitol building

 with central circular drum tower that is capped with a dome and cupola.
 Approx. 262 feet tall (from top of basement to top of dome per a state website; other sources claim 238 feet tall from ground to top of dome).
 A statue of Ceres, the mythological Greek Goddess of Agriculture, tops the cupola.
-More info and photos offsite with an official site offering general info and a video tour.
-A copy of the video and a gallery of construction photos and historic postcards tenuously cling to life via the Internet Archive's partial backup of a phased out portion of the MissouriNet.com site.
+More capitol building info, photos and tour info offsite available from the Missouri State Museum.
+A gallery of construction photos and historic postcards tenuously cling to life via the Internet Archive's partial backup of a phased out portion of the MissouriNet.com site.
+A building description is on view here.
+Bob Priddy posted a substantial collection of historic capitol postcards on Flickr.com.
 A handsome photo album is available from Edward Crim.
-A building description is on view here.

-Montana Helena 1301 E. 6th Ave. (at N. Montana Ave.) / aerial view from MS Bing (a bird's eye view may be forthcoming); street and 3D view from Google Maps; and 3D model from Google 3D warehouse.
+Montana Helena 1301 E. 6th Ave. (at N. Montana Ave.) / aerial view and bird's eye view (in one direction, other directions may be forthcoming) from MS Bing; street and maybe a forthcoming 3D view from Google Maps; and 3D model from 3D Warehouse.

 1896-1902, Capitol's central portion and dome designed and built / Charles Emlen Bell and John Hackett Kent.